 Since you might not have had the chance to meet all the ZAC members in person, we thought it would be fun to feature short profiles on each to help you get to know them better.
-We'd like to introduce Noel Fleming, who also serves as the chair of the ZAC Jobs and Innovation Working Group.
+We'd like to introduce Noel Hyun, who also serves as the chair of the ZAC Jobs and Innovation Working Group.

 Noel was born in New York, but moved to Los Angeles when she was a "wee little baby" and has lived here ever since.
 She grew up in Hancock Park, lived in Los Feliz for a time, and currently calls Larchmont Village home.